 The Roman god Neptune, who stands majestically above sea horses, is the most magnificent of Schönbrunn’s fountains.
 The Neptune Fountain signals the conclusion of the garden tour as you approach the palace grounds’ final stop.

 Tips for Visiting Schönbrunn Palace and Gardens

-Schönbrunn Palace is one of the most popular tourist destinations in Austria, and for good reason.
+Schönbrunn Palace is one of Austria’s most popular tourist destinations, with valid cause.
 The palace and its gardens are full of history and culture, and there are a variety of things to see and do.

 Here are some travel tips for visiting Schönbrunn Palace:

-- Make sure to check the opening times before you go, as the palace is only open to the public at certain times.
+- Check the opening times before you go, as the palace is only open to the public at certain times.

 - Purchase a Schönbrunn Palace Ticket in advance to avoid long lines at the ticket office.

-- Visitors can take a guided tour of the palace, which is recommended in order to learn more about the history and culture of Schönbrunn Palace.
+- Visitors can take a guided tour of the palace, which is recommended to learn more about the history and culture of Schönbrunn Palace.